 Efficient Tank Monitoring in the Age of IoT

 The American statesman Benjamin Franklin once said that “an investment in knowledge pays the best interest.”
 While it is a safe bet that Franklin didn’t have tank monitoring in mind when he came up with this adage, there is a lot to the idea of a direct link between knowledge and success in the fuel delivery market.
-Companies that monitor, manage and/or distribute fuel, water or other bulk lubes and fluids using an end-to-end, cloud-based “knowledge solution” such as iTank are enjoying impressive cost savings.
+Companies that monitor, manage and/or distribute fuel, water or other bulk lubes and fluids using an end-to-end, cloud-based “knowledge solution” are enjoying impressive cost savings.

 With billions of connected devices, it is important to be supported by the right network, one that delivers speed, coverage, and reliability.
 Bell is a world-class IoT provider and provides customers with access to Canada’s best national network for IoT.
 Recently, Bell has also signed a multi-year agreement with Superior Propane, Canada’s largest national provider of propane and related equipment and services, to deliver comprehensive fuel tank monitoring services.
 With IoT sensors installed on propane tanks nationwide, Bell’s tank monitoring solution will help Superior Propane improve customer satisfaction and reduce operational costs.